RawanReda/AI-project/README.md

 # AI-project

-This project was part of course CSEN901 (Introduction to Artificial Intelligence) where we implemented our knowledge of search strategies algorithms (both informed and uninformed) to solve the coast gaurd problem.
+This project was part of course CSEN901 (Introduction to Artificial Intelligence) where we implemented our knowledge of search strategy algorithms (both informed and uninformed) to solve the coast gaurd problem.
+There are variations of this project.
+Project 1 was implemented using Java and Project ( which is a simplified version of project 1) was implemented using Prolog.

+## Project 1

 **Problem Description:**

 Passengers on sinking ships are drowning.
 Each ship also has a black box that can be retrieved within a certain period after the ship becomes a wreck.
-Our coast guard is in charge of rescuing as many passengers by picking passengers up from the ship before they die and dropping them at the station as possible and retrieving black boxes from wrecked ships.
+Our coast guard is in charge of rescuing as many passengers by **picking passengers up** from the ship before they die and **dropping** them at the station as possible and **retrieving black boxes from wrecked ships**.
 The coast guard is allowed to move in any 4 directions ( up, down, left, and right).
 Our problem is to identify the best sequence of actions the coast guard can take to minimize the number of deaths and retrieve as many boxes.

 To aid in representing the problem, we use a 2D array of objects GridCell which is implemented as follows:
 <p align="center">